pendulum-chain/pendulum/README.md

 Pendulum chain by SatoshiPay.

-Node runtimethat is parachain ready (configured with cumulus).
+Node runtime that is parachain ready (configured with cumulus).

 🚧 This is a work in progress. 🚧